DrearyWillow/skeetgen/README.md

 changes:

 - supports multiple repos
+- adds profile pages
+- adds video support
+- adds alt text search
+- adds alt text button (uses js, probably warrants more consideration as a deviation)
+- adds page input buttons
 - adds execute permissions to blob directory so images can be loaded properly
 - adds handling for post records without text (will not cause the import to fail)
 - fixes timeline page title off by one error
-- adds video support
-- adds alt text search
-- adds alt text button (uses js, probably warrants more consideration as a deviation)
 - sorts posts by createdAt rather than rkey

 i cannot overstate how much of a nightmare my code is (what was I thinking when i parameterized context?).<br>